Pointe du Hoc

 For the Allies, it is necessary to seize this battery to clear the beaches (Omaha and Utah) of the threat that these guns makes weigh on them.
 Such is the mission entrusted to an American unit, the Provisional Ranger Group.
 The Pointe du Hoc is subject, in the days and months before the landing, of massive bombing.
 The position, at the top of the cliff, remains difficult to conquer.

-The proposed strategy for taking the Pointe du Hoc battery
+The proposed tactics for storming the Pointe du Hoc strongpoint

 Convened five months earlier by General Eisenhower, Lt.-Col. James Earl Rudder, a former Texas farmer, learns that the 5th Corps of General Bradley’s 1st Army must storm the area codenamed Omaha Beach.
 Looking at the aerial photographs of Pointe du Hoc, he first thinks of a joke from the Allied command by discovering this German battery, heavily protected by bunkers and the ramparts of high cliffs.
 But Bradley, coming to inform him of the future mission, is not there to laugh.